approov/quickstart-nginx-plus_approov-dynamic-module/README.md

 ## APPROOV DEMO

-The [Approov demo](/docs/APPROOV_DEMO.md) has the goal of showing to bot experienced and inexperienced NGINX Plus users how Approov can be integrated in a new NGINX Plus instance.
+The [Approov demo](/docs/APPROOV_DEMO.md) has the goal of showing to both experienced and inexperienced NGINX Plus users how Approov can be integrated in a new NGINX Plus instance.
 The [Approov Token Binding](https://approov.io/docs/latest/approov-usage-documentation/#token-binding) advanced feature is also included in the demo.